samuel-lucas6/Kryptor/README.md

 For more information, go to [kryptor.co.uk](https://www.kryptor.co.uk/).

 ## Usage
-If you are just getting started, I recommend reading the [tutorial](https://www.kryptor.co.uk/tutorial).
+If you are just getting started, then I recommend reading the [tutorial](https://www.kryptor.co.uk/tutorial).
 ```
 Usage: kryptor [options] [file]